Bosnian genocide denial: First Republika Srpska report (2002)

-In September 2002, the Republika Srpska government commissioned the "Report about Case Srebrenica".
+In September 2002, the Republika Srpska government commissioned via its Documentation Center for War Crimes Research, in coordination with the Republika Srpska Bureau for Relations with the ICTY, the so-called the "Report about Case Srebrenica".
 Many leading Bosnian Serb politicians endorsed the document, which was written by Darko Trifunović.
 The report said 1,800 Bosnian Muslim soldiers died during fighting and 100 more died as a result of exhaustion.
 According to the report; "The number of Muslim soldiers killed by Bosnian Serbs out of personal revenge or lack of knowledge of international law is probably about 100 ...
 It is important to uncover the names of the perpetrators in order to accurately and unequivocally establish whether or not these were isolated instances".
 The report also makes allegations regarding examinations of the mass graves, saying they were made for hygiene reasons; it also questions the legitimacy of the missing-person lists, and undermines a key witness's mental health and military history.
 The International Crisis Group and the United Nations condemned the manipulation of their statements in this report, and Humanitarian Law Center thoroughly deconstructed all of the reports published by Republika Srpska commissions.
 Humanitarian Law Center described the first report's methods and manipulations in their report of February 2019.
 The ICTY described Republika Srpska's first report as "one of the worst examples of revisionism in relation to the mass executions of Bosnian Muslims committed in Srebrenica in July 1995".
 Outrage and condemnation by a wide variety of Balkan and international figures later forced Republika Srpska to disown the report.